Introduction to Amazon interviews

 It’s ok not to know the answer

-You will likely get pushed in an Amazon interview.
-You should have answers to the behavioural questions but let’s say you’re asked something about a skill or a piece of functional expertise you don’t have.
+You will likely get pushed in an Amazon behavioral interview.
+You should have answers to the behavioral questions but let’s say you’re asked something about a skill or a piece of functional expertise you don’t have.
 It’s fine to say that you don’t know.

 Don’t google it and then answer it on a remote call – it’s very obvious.
 Don’t try to bluff your way through.
 The interviewer is actively trying to get down to the bottom of the bucket of all the detail they can get about you.
 Not knowing something is ok – after all, Learn and Be Curious is an Amazon Leadership principle.